Log Burner Installation Cost

 Do You Have an Existing Chimney?

-Each manufacturer will give guidance on how far away from any combustible material, such as plasterboard or timber stud wall, their log burners need to be located.
-Always seek the advice of a trusted professional.
+Each manufacturer will give guidance on how far away from combustible material (such as plasterboard or timber stud wall) the log burner needs to be located for safety.

 Does my log burning fire need a chimney flue liner and will it make much difference to the heat on the chimney breast?
 Is my fire still safe to use in the meantime?